gjabdelnoor/GabeSearch/README.md

 - ⚡ **Parallel processing** - Fetches multiple sources simultaneously in one tool call minimizing context bloat and prompt processing.
 - 🐳 **One-click setup** - Containerized with Docker for easy deployment
 - 🔧 **Cross-platform** - Works on Windows, Mac, and Linux
+- 🖥️ **GUI prototype** - Electron-based interface to tweak settings and control services

 ## 🚀 Quick Start